k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04a_agentic_flow_agents.md

 The Reflector agent:

-1. Looks for flows with agent tags
+1. Searches for flows with agent tags
-2. Examines their descriptions
+2. Examines the flow descriptions
 3. Identifies the specialized agent best suited for the current task

-When an appropriate subagent is found, the Orchestrator then calls the Refiner agent to prepare the subagent's goal according to user request and context.
+When an appropriate sub-agent is found, the Orchestrator calls the Refiner agent to prepare the sub-agent's goal according to user request and context.

 ##### Notes:

-> 1. Use the sub-agent [Broadway flow's properties](/articles/19_Broadway/33_flow_properties.md) to add tags and description.
+> 1. Use the sub-agent [Broadway flow's properties](/articles/19_Broadway/33_flow_properties.md) to add tags and descriptions.
-> 2. Agent tags are specified as attribute of the *Orchestrator* agent.
-Providing it all flows which are tagged as sub-agents can confuse and overwhelmed the agent to choose the right sub-agent.
+> 2. Agent tags are specified as an attribute of the *Orchestrator* agent.
+Providing it with all flows tagged as sub-agents can confuse and overwhelm the agent when selecting the appropriate sub-agent.